SKD12/Athleisure/README.md

 # ATHLEISURE
 * A Database project for a company which sells Sporting Goods.
-  This Database project is donw in MySQL and the data was deployed on Microsoft Azure.
+  This Database project is done in MySQL and the data was deployed on Microsoft Azure.

 * Relevant ER diagrams and Project Requirements have been Uploaded in the repository itself.
   Conceptual Model and Relational Model have been uploaded.